Research Triangle Park

-The facility is named for its location relative to the three surrounding cities of Raleigh, Durham, and Chapel Hill, or more properly, for the three major research universities in them: North Carolina State University, Duke University and University of North Carolina at Chapel Hill respectively.
-The Research Triangle region of North Carolina received its name as an extension of the name of the park.
-Aside from the three anchor cities, the park is also bounded by the communities of Morrisville and Cary.
-Approximately one fourth of the Park's territory lies in Wake County, but the majority of its land is in Durham County.
+North Carolina's Research Triangle region is named for the facility, which sits within the geographic triangle formed by three nearby research universities: North Carolina State University, Duke University, and University of North Carolina at Chapel Hill.

+The park is bounded by the cities of Raleigh, Durham, and Chapel Hill and the communities of Morrisville and Cary.
+Most of its territory lies within Durham County, with about one-quarter in Wake County.

 Overview

 Research Triangle Park is one of the most prominent high-tech research and development parks in the United States.
 It was created in 1959 by state and local governments, nearby universities, and local business interests.
 Karl Robbins bought the land where the park is now built.

 The park covers 7000 acre and is situated in a pine forest with 22500000 sqft of built space.
 The park is traversed by Interstate 40, the Durham Freeway, and NC 540.

 The park is home to more than 300 companies that employ 55,000 workers and an additional 10,000 contractors.

-The park hosts one of GlaxoSmithKline's largest R&D centers with approximately 5,000 employees.
-Cisco Systems' campus in the park, with approximately 5,000 employees, is the second highest concentration of its employees outside its Silicon Valley corporate headquarters.
-The National Institutes of Health has its National Institute of Environmental Health Sciences located in the park and the city of Durham.
+IBM has long been among the largest corporate tenants at RTP, with a four-building complex totaling 774,000 square feet.
+The park hosts one of GlaxoSmithKline's largest R&D centers with about 5,000 employees.
+Cisco Systems' campus in the park, with about 5,000 employees, is its second-largest location, after its Silicon Valley corporate headquarters.
+The National Institutes of Health has its National Institute of Environmental Health Sciences in the park and the city of Durham.

-Research Triangle Park is owned and managed by the Research Triangle Foundation, a private non-profit organization.
-In August 2017, Scott Levitan was named the organization's new President and CEO, making him the 9th leader since the foundation was established.
+In August 2017, Scott Levitan was named the foundation's new president and CEO, making him the 9th leader since the foundation was established.